Learning without Seeing nor Knowing: Towards Open Zero-Shot Learning: Open Zero-Shot Learning

 Therefore, the task is to train a zero-shot learner to handle the open-world scenario where, not only it has to recognize any unobserved test instance for which visual patterns are apparently matching semantic information of class embeddings, but it has also to avoid to take any decision on instances that seem to have a visual content that is not compatible with any prior semantic knowledge encapsulated in seen and unseen class embeddings.

 \paragraph{OSZL datasets.} In order to allow practitioners to provide experimental results in both the closed-world, \ie, GZSL, and the open-world, the proposed OZSL, we build OZSL benchmark datasets rearranging GZSL ones.
 Specifically, we consider Animals with Attributes (AWA) \cite{AwithA}, Caltech-UCSD Birds 200 2011 (CUB) \cite{CUB}, Scene Understanding (SUN) \cite{SUN}, and Oxford Flowers 102 (FLO) \cite{FLO} since they are, by far, ubiquitous in GZSL literature \cite{Arora2018GeneralizedZL,felix2018multi,huang2019generative,Li:CVPR19,Xian_2019_CVPR,Schonfeld_2019_CVPR,Zhu:ICCV19,Xian_2018_CVPR,Sariyildiz2019GradientMG,Gao2020ZeroVAEGANGU}.
 We leverage the ``Proposed Splits'' \cite{xian2018tPAMI} to be still enabled to use ImageNet pre-trained models to obtain visual descriptors (which are actually already pre-computed from a ResNet-101 and shared by the authors of \cite{xian2018tPAMI}) and we stick to their proposed subdivision into seen and unseen classes.
 We select unknown categories by sampling from unseen classes.

-In order to select unknown classes, we propose three different splits to do so: \textit{20-80}, \textit{50-50} and \textit{80-20}, depending on the percentage used to split previous unseen classes in unknown, In short, 20-80, 50-50 and 80-20 splits correspond to 20\%, 50\% and 80\% of the unseen classes of \cite{xian2018tPAMI} remained unseen in OZSL, while the complementary percentages (80\%, 50\% and 20\% respectively) are transformed into unknown classes.
+In short, we propose to sample 50\% of the unseen classes of \cite{xian2018tPAMI} and transform them to unknown classes, keeping the remaining 50\% as unseen categories in OZSL.
 A complete list of seen, unseen and unknown classes for the selected four benchmark datasets is available in the Appendix.

 \paragraph{Error metrics.} In GZSL, the performance is usually \cite{xian2018tPAMI} evaluated using the harmonic mean

 between each per-class accuracy $R_{\mathcal{S}}$ and $R_{\mathcal{U}}$, computed over seen and unseen classes, respectively. $R_{\mathcal{S}}$ and $R_{\mathcal{U}}$ are defined as: